knative/func/docs/getting_started_kubernetes.md

 ### DNS

-Register domain(s) to be used, configuring a CNAME to the DNS or IP returned from:
+For external routing to the cluster, register domain(s) to be used with a registrar and configure a DNS CNAME to the DNS or IP returned from:
+(May also register a wildcard subdomain match).
 ```
 kubectl --namespace kourier-system get service kourier
 ```
-May also register a wildcard subdomain match.
+For local installations such as Kind, the Kourier networking layer is configured as a local port, so DNS can be resolved by modifying one's local DNS resolver, or /etc/hosts, to point to the local host.

 ### TLS